ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 In this specification and in application profiles building on it, this parameter is used to ask and retrieve from the KDC information about the signature algorithm and related parameters used in the group.

-When used in the request, the 'sign_info' encodes the CBOR simple value Null, to require information and parameters on the signature algorithm and on the public keys used.
+When used in the request, the 'sign_info' parameter encodes the CBOR simple value Null, to require information and parameters on the signature algorithm and on the public keys used.

 The CDDL notation {{RFC8610}} of the 'sign_info' parameter formatted as in the request is given below.